BP to sell Yacheng gas field to Kuwait Foreign Petroleum

 The sale takes BP's total divestments announced since 2010 to $37.8 billion.

 Commercial production at Yacheng started in 1996.
-BP operated the field until January 1, 2004, when it handed over operations to project partner CNOOC (0883.HK).
+BP operated the field until Jan.
+1, 2004, when it handed over operations to project partner CNOOC.

 The company expects the deal to close in the second half of 2013.